Jayson Bukuya

 Bukuya previously played for Cronulla and the New Zealand Warriors in the National Rugby League.
 He has part of the Sharks team that won their maiden premiership title in the 2016 season.
-Bukuya also played a prominent role for Newtown during their 2019 campaign, where they lifted the highly coveted Canterbury Cup.
-He is now classified as a dual premiership winner.
+Bukuya also played a prominent role for Newtown Jets during their 2019 campaign, where they lifted the highly coveted Canterbury Cup.

 Background

 Bukuya was born in Brisbane, Queensland, Australia.
 Bukuya is of Fijian descent.

 He attended Sandgate District State High School and St Patrick's College, Shorncliffe.
 He was also an Aspley and Norths Brisbane junior.

 Playing career

 2008-13

 Bukuya made his National Rugby League debut for the Cronulla Sharks in 2008.
 Bukuya played all 4 games for Fiji at the 2008 World Cup, and was again named in the Fiji squad for the 2013 Rugby League World Cup.
 During his first stint with the Sharks, Bukuya played in 59 NRL games, and scored 13 tries.

 2014

 He joined the New Zealand Warriors for the 2014 season.
 He finished off the year playing 18 NRL games and scoring 2 tries.

 On 1 November 2014, Bukuya was released from his Warriors' contract on compassionate grounds to return to Sydney.